 Priapism is most common in teenagers and adults - this leaflet is for you - though it can develop from an early age.
-Studies suggest up to half of men with SCD have an episode at some point during their life.
+Up to 50 per cent of males with SCD have an episode at some point during their life, studies suggest.